Bluehost vs Siteground Overview

 - Siteground: the process of installing WordPress can be summarized in just one click.
 This means that a click is simply enough to help you launch your website.
 Besides that, you can use it to stage environments that are usually available if you buy the GrowBig plan or higher.

 - Bluehost: you can also use this web host to install WordPress with just one click.
-Bluehost allows you to manage all your WordPress installation from one place.
+Bluehost allows you to manage all your WordPress installations from one place.
 This means that you can immediately start to build your website.

 - Siteground: This host offers faster WordPress speeds.
 It’s crafted with an in-house plugin SuperCacher that helps to increase the website’s loading speed.
 Note that SuperCacher normally utilizes the NGINX technology which is quite fast.
 Besides that, all servers have PHP 7 installed and they are HTTP/2-enabled.
 For even better WordPress site loading speeds, Siteground comes with Cloudflare CDN.